tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: writing not vis => don't see
 				- DONE: non-writin obj not vis => don't see
 				- DONE: if creature.is_contained => must exit
-			- INPROC: Move base verb errors to Writing
+			- DONE: Move base verb errors to Writing
 				- DONE: move to Writing
 				- DONE: test std erros and is_writing on 'show' (final test!)
 					- DONE: incorporate writing while contained into std_err?